atlanhq/rLandsat/README.md

 ## Overview

-rLandsat makes it easy to search for Landsat8 product IDs, place an order on USGS-ESPA and download the data along with the meta information in the perfect format from R. Internally, it uses a combination of sat-api, espa-api and AWS S3 Landsat 8 data.
+rLandsat makes it easy to search for Landsat8 product IDs, place an order on USGS-ESPA and download the data along with the meta information in the perfect format from R. Internally, it uses a combination of sat-api, espa-api and AWS S3 Landsat 8 metadata.

 <img src="https://i.imgur.com/cmjtegG.png" align="centre" />